Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Soft and Hard Scaled Relative Graphs

-which is a subset of the extended complex plane $\bar{\mathbb{C}}$.
-Each pair of input-output incremental trajectories of $\sysp$ can generate a complex scalar whose magnitude and argument contain incremental gain and phase information of $\sysp$, respectively.
-Since $\theta(\cdot, \cdot)$ takes values in $\interval{0}{\pi}$, that $\srg(\sysp)$ contains the term $e^{\pm j \theta(\cdot, \cdot)}$ makes itself symmetric about the real axis, analogously to the classical Nyquist plot.
+as a subset of the extended complex plane $\bar{\mathbb{C}}$, with $\theta(\cdot, \cdot)$ defined in \eqref{eq: def_phase} and $\gamma(\cdot, \cdot)$ defined in \eqref{eq: def_gain}.
+Each pair of input-output incremental trajectories of $\sysp$ can generate a complex scalar whose magnitude and argument contain incremental gain and incremental phase information of $\sysp$, respectively.
+Since $\theta(\cdot, \cdot)$ takes values in $\interval{0}{\pi}$, $\srg(\sysp)$ contains the term $e^{\pm j \theta(\cdot, \cdot)}$ which makes itself symmetric about the real axis, similarly to the classical Nyquist plot.
+A signed version of the soft SRG has been recently investigated in \cite{VanDenEijnden:25}.
 Furthermore, the definition of $\srg(\sysp)$ in \eqref{eq: def_soft_srg} is based on the graph $\gra(\sysp)$ or $u\in \dom(\sysp)$, thereby also encompassing possibly unbounded systems with $\dom(\sysp)$ being a proper subset of $\lt$.
+Notice that soft SRGs are not necessarily closed, e.g., see \cite[Ex.~1]{Chaffey:24}.